Below is a list of articles that mention this new partnership and development, in chronological order:

 Read the full article at Tacoma Weekly.

-Student Homelessness Project Acquires 52 Microapartments accrom from the UW
+Student Homelessness Project Acquires 52 Microapartments across from the UWT

 Mitchell Fermo | Jan.
 14, 2019